 by Brian Harrington

 I view hockey as a means for our kids to build confidence, learn responsibility, improve interpersonal skills, make lasting friendships, and have experiences they would otherwise not have encountered.
 It’s important to realize that very few of our children will have the opportunity to play at the highest levels.
-I encourage you allow your kids to live this dream, but don’t live it for them.
-Do not force winning at all costs, but rather encourage they exemplify a hard work ethic, sportsmanship, respect, and commitment.
+I encourage you to allow your kids to live this dream but don’t live it for them.
+Do not force winning at all costs, but rather encourage them to exemplify a hard work ethic, sportsmanship, respect, and commitment.

 In twenty years, your kids will not remember who won the game or who scored the most points.
 However, they will remember the coach that took the time to make them a better player and person, parents that supported them along the way, talks with mom and dad to and from the rink, time afforded for them to pursue other sports and interests, and major setbacks that made them more resilient.
 Remember if you always win you do not know how to lose and reach deep inside yourself and become your best.

 At best, you should hope your child’s love for the game provides them a passion in life that they can continue to use and share with others throughout their lives.
 My advice to parents and coaches is to remind your children they need to believe in themselves before others will believe in them.
 Great things will come thereafter!

 All hockey players, even the great ones eventually meet in the “beer” league.
 Like every passion in life, it becomes part of our life, but it’s important to not lose perspective on how hockey shaped your life.
 The “beer” league gives you one hour a week to reflect on your life’s journey, realize how fortunate you have been to have the opportunity to play this game, escape from everyday demands, and feel like a kid again.
 You do not need to win to feel like a champion, and no one can take that from you.